karakaplanm/mmo/README.md

 + Protein DataBank https://www.rcsb.org
 + Chemical Information Database https://pubchem.ncbi.nlm.nih.gov/

+## Objectives

++ The student is able to characterize the structure of proteins and nucleic acids.
++ The student is able to describe the principles of molecular dynamics.
++ The student is able to list the relevant interactions that are required to model a biomolecular system.
++ The student is able to perform a molecular dynamics simulation on a biomolecular system.
++ The student is able to construct structural models of proteins and nucleic acids.
++ The student is able to describe the principles of docking.

 ## Course Content

 1. Basic foundations and applications of molecular modeling.